adityarajbhagat2002/Shortinit/README.md

 - **Shorten URL:** Authenticated users can shorten long URLs, generating a unique short URL.
 - **View Shortened URLs:** Users can view a list of their shortened URLs along with original links.
-- **Delete Shortened URL:** Users can delete any of their shortened URLs if needed.
+- **Analytics of Shortened URLs:** Users can view their URLS and even keep the track of number of clicks o it.

 ### 3. Database Integration